Himolde-IBE110/Labs/README.md

 - the Hypertext Transfer Protocol (HTTP): the underlying protocol used by the World Wide Web that defines how messages are formatted and transmitted, and what actions Web servers and clients (browsers) should take in response to a message received.
 - The Hypertext Markup Language (HTML).
 It is the markup language we use to write documents that can be displayed in a Web browser.
 The current HTML version is HTML5.
 Modern Web pages and Web applications are generally composed of at least three components, so what people often mean when they say 'HTML5' is the trio of languages: HTML5, CSS3 and JavaScript.
 The 'HTML' part contains all the content, organized into a logical structure.
 This is the part that an author might be most concerned with: the words, chapter headings, figures, diagrams, etc. HTML5 was developed to provide more powerful and flexible ways for developers to create dynamic Web pages.
 The 'CSS' part (version 3 being current) is all about the presentation or style of the page; what it looks like without too much regard for the specific content.
 You may think of it as the way you might specify a "theme" in a word processing document, setting fonts, sizes, indentations and whatever else may apply to what it looks like.
 The 'JavaScript', or 'JS' for short, part is about the actions a page can take such as interaction with the user, and customizing and changing the page according to any number of parameters.
 This is what allows a Web page to be more than just a document, but potentially a Web application.
-- A Uniform Resource Locator (URL) allows to refer to a Web page.
+- A Uniform Resource Locator (URL) allows to refer to a Web resource (web pages, images, etc), specifying its location on a computer network and a mechanism for retrieving it.

 ## My first Web page.
 In this part of the lab you are going to create your first HTML page.